nhejazi/talk_biotmle/2017_admitday_berkeley/README.md

 # Biomarker Discovery with Influence Curve Shrinkage [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT)

-> Various materials for presentations on the application of Targeted Learning
+> Materials for a presentation given at a meeting of the Division of
-> for biomarker discovery, using empirical Bayes shrinkage of influence curve
-> estimates
+> Biostatistics seminar series, at the University of California, Berkeley

+---

+## Summary

+Brief description here...

+---

+## References

+* ...

+* ...

 ---